openalloc/SwiftTabler/README.md

 ## Features

-* Convenient display of tabular data from a `RandomAccessCollection` or Core Data source
+* Convenient display of tabular data from `RandomAccessCollection` data sources
 * Presently targeting macOS v11+ and iOS v14+\*
+* Supporting both value and reference semantics (including Core Data, which uses the latter)
 * Option to support a bound data source, where inline controls can directly mutate your data model
 * Option to sort by column, with indicators and concise syntax
 * Option to specify a row background